Skin Lesion Classification Based on ResNet-50 Enhanced With Adaptive Spatial Feature Fusion: Proposed Method

-To improve binary classification of skin lesion images, we enhance ResNet-50 with the ASFF mechanism.
-While regular ResNet-50 fuses features hierarchically, it lacks adaptivity to balance semantic and surface details, often causing misclassification.
-Our ASFF-based ResNet-50 introduces adaptive multi-scale weighting, emphasizing lesion-relevant information and suppressing redundant features, as shown in Figure~\ref{fig:ASFF2}.
+To improve the binary classification of skin lesion images, we integrated the ASFF mechanism into the ResNet-50 architecture.
+While the standard ResNet-50 fuses features hierarchically, it lacks the adaptivity required to balance semantic content and surface details, often leading to misclassification in complex cases.
+Our ASFF-based ResNet-50 introduces adaptive multi-scale weighting to emphasize lesion-relevant information and suppress redundant features, as illustrated in Fig.~\ref{fig:ASFF2}.

-The ASFF process of the proposed model is illustrated in Figure~\ref{fig:ASFF3}.
-In ResNet-50, 'conv4\_block6\_out' provides detailed features, while 'conv5\_block3\_out' provides abstract features.
-To align them, the output of 'conv5\_block3\_out' is upsampled to $14 \times 14$ and convolved to match the dimension of 'conv4\_block6\_out'.
-After concatenation, global average pooling (GAP) and a fully connected layer are applied to obtain the fusion result, formulated as Equation~\ref{eq:asffresnet1}. {
+The ASFF process within our model is detailed in Fig.~\ref{fig:ASFF3}.
+In ResNet-50, \verb|conv4_block6_out| provides detailed feature maps, while \verb|conv5_block3_out| offers more abstract, semantic features.
+To align them, the output of \verb|conv5_block3_out| is upsampled to $14 \times 14$ and convolved to match the channel dimension of \verb|conv4_block6_out|.
+After concatenation, Global Average Pooling (GAP) and a fully connected layer are applied to obtain the fusion weights.
+The fusion result is formulated as Eq.~\ref{eq:asffresnet1}:

-} Here, $F_1$ and $F_2$ denote the outputs of 'conv4\_block6\_out' and 'conv5\_block3\_out', respectively, and $\omega$ is the adaptive weight updated during training.
-This method integrates contextual information efficiently while remaining lightweight.
+Here, $F_1$ and $F_2$ denote the outputs of \verb|conv4_block6_out| and \verb|conv5_block3_out|, respectively, and $\omega$ is the adaptive weight updated during training.
+This method efficiently integrates contextual information while maintaining a lightweight architecture.

-The algorithm for realizing the proposed model is shown in Algorithm 1.
-First, we define the feature fusion method by obtaining feature maps from 'conv4\_block6\_out' ($14 \times 14$) and 'conv5\_block3\_out' ($7 \times 7$).
-Since the sizes differ, the deeper feature map is upsampled and adjusted to match the size of the shallow one before fusion.
-Second, the fused features are concatenated, passed through a Global Average Pooling (GAP) layer, and then two fully connected layers: the first reduces parameters with ReLU activation, while the second applies Softmax to generate adaptive weights.
-Finally, the complete ASFF-based ResNet-50 architecture outputs the binary classification result through the GAP and output layer.
+The implementation of the proposed model proceeds in three stages.
+First, we extract feature maps from \verb|conv4_block6_out| ($14 \times 14$) and \verb|conv5_block3_out| ($7 \times 7$).
+Due to resolution differences, the deeper feature map is upsampled to match the spatial dimensions of the shallower map.
+Second, the features are concatenated and passed through a GAP layer followed by two fully connected layers: the first reduces dimensionality using ReLU activation, while the second applies Softmax to generate the adaptive weights.
+Finally, the fused features are processed by the classification head to output the binary prediction.
+The detailed pseudocode is implemented below.

-\section{Experimental EVALUATION}
+\section{Experimental Evaluation}